kobyrthr/savvydeco/README.md

 # Words of Wisdom:

--Planning ahead definitely helped alot, it allowed us to stay on track and know what we needed to accomplish in a timely manner.
+- Planning ahead definitely helped alot, it allowed us to stay on track and know what we needed to accomplish in a timely manner.
--Communication is key, we utilized notion to stay on tasks and be aware of who will be completing what.
+- Communication is key, we utilized notion to stay on tasks and be aware of who will be completing what.
 We also continued to chat on Slack when required.
 - Dont be afraid to ask your partner for help!
 They could discover an issue thats hiding right under your nose.

 # Proud Code: